liam-ilan/wolfram-cellular-automata/README.md

 ### By Liam Ilan

-Wolfram's Cellular Automata is a form of 1 dimensional cellular automata in witch all possible rules are encoded into one byte as described here: http://mathworld.wolfram.com/CellularAutomaton.html
+Wolfram's Cellular Automata is a form of 1 dimensional cellular automata in which all possible rules are encoded into one byte as described here: http://mathworld.wolfram.com/CellularAutomaton.html

 This is an implementation of this system in node.